The Complexity of Graph Exploration Games: Path Problems

 For the \ostutg{}, we use a very similar reduction as for \Cref{path:thm:uPathPspaceHard}.
 In the variable gadget, we replace every vertex $p^i_j$ with two vertices $p^i_j$ and $q^i_j$, connected by an edge $\{p^i_j, q^i_j\}$, with the sinks attached to $q^i_j$ instead of $p^i_j$.
 The edges $\{u^i_3, p^i_1\}$, $\{u^i_4, p^i_j\}$ remain unchanged, for $j \in \{1, \dots, 4\}$.
 The edges $\{p^i_j, p^i_{j+1}\}$ are replaced by $\{q^i_j, p^i_{j+1}\}$, for $j \in \{1, \dots, 3\}$.
 All remaining edges starting in $p^i_j$ start in $q^i_j$ instead, for $j \in \{1, \dots, 4\}$.
 This change prevents the algorithm from visiting $u^i_4$ multiple times.

-\begin{restatable}{lemma}{pathlemuTrailPspaceHard} \ostutg{} in the fixed graph scenario and with a map is \PSPACE-complete. \end{restatable} \begin{proof} First, we show that \Cref{path:lem:variable} also applies to the \ostutg{} with this slight modification.
+\begin{restatable}{lemma}{pathlemuTrailPspaceHard} \ostutg{} is \PSPACE-complete. \end{restatable} \begin{proof} First, we show that \Cref{path:lem:variable} also applies to the \ostutg{} with this slight modification.
 We note that the arguments for the \ostupg{} do not change with the modification, except that the path $p^i_1$ to $p^i_4$ is replaced by the path from $p^i_1$ to $q^i_4$.
 In the following, we only argue about additional cases that arise from requiring the online algorithm to find a trail instead of a path.
 Note that, sinks still work as before, since leaving them requires using an edge twice.
 Again, we consider the variable gadget part by part. \begin{description} \item[Part 4.]
 Assume the algorithm returns to $u^i_4$ from $u^i_3$ or $u^i_2$, depending on which edge is still unused.
 When at $u^i_2$, the only valid next vertex is its sink, while in $u^i_3$ the only valid moves are either the sink or $p^i_1$.
-Thus, the algorithm still either looses or ends up at $p^i_1$. \item[Part 3.]
+Thus, the algorithm still either loses or ends up at $p^i_1$. \item[Part 3.]
 If the algorithm returns to Part 4 of the gadget, the adversary prevents it from reaching Part 3 again: Assume the algorithm returns to $u^i_3$ from $p^i_1$.
 Then, the adversary forces it to choose the sink attached to $u^i_3$ or $u^i_4$ (if that edge has not been used), since the vertices $p^i_j$ for $j > 1$ are still new neighbors of $u^i_4$.
 Now assume the algorithm returns to $u^i_4$ from $p^i_j$, for $j > 1$.
-Then, it looses the game for the same reason as above.
+Then, it loses the game for the same reason as above.